About

 -

-A yellow tag :y: indicates that one or more annotations do not meet the schema requirements and should be corrected.
+A yellow tag :y: indicates that one or more annotations have invalid metadata.

 -